retkowsky/Audio_Analytics_With_AzureML/README.md

 <img src="image.jpg">

-## Demo 1: Music Genre Prediction

-### Problem
-Is it possible to predict the music genre of an audio file?

-### Solution
-We will build spectrograms for all the training music files Then we will use these images to build, train and deploy an Image Computer Vision model with AutoML for Images We will test the model to predict the genre based on an audio file

-## Demo 2: Acoustic Anomaly Detection for Machine Sounds based on Images
+## Demo 1: Acoustic Anomaly Detection for Machine Sounds based on Images

 ### Problem
 Is it possible to detect an anomaly (not normal noise) using a machine sound file?